We Wish You Well On The Road

 Getting stuck downtown in a no parking zone has to be one of the most stressful things you can image and as Murphy’s Law would have it I almost got ticketed, but the officer was actually friendly and offered to help me find a tow company.
 Out of all the towing companies that I called I was only able to find one service that was able to come out quickly (less than 20 min) it was San Diego Towing Network.

 I’ve lived in San Diego all my life and never needed a truck before so I don’t know what to compare this experience to but from what I hear I got very lucky with the San Diego Tow Network.
+I have used cheap towing service before but ended waiting for two and a half hours before getting picked up, these guys were fair priced and honest.

 Andy C., La Jolla, San Diego, CA